-“There maybe no more than two unlicensed vehicles on the property” (this includes garages and carports)
+“There may be no more than two unlicensed vehicles on your property” (this includes inside garages and carports)

 SEMA Pro-Hobbyist Inoperable Vehicle Bill Becomes Law in Kentucky

 (Washington, D.C., Apr.
 1, 2005) – – SEMA, the Specialty Equipment Market Association, announced that Kentucky Governor Ernie Fletcher signed into law model legislation drafted by the association to place limits on public nuisance ordinances that prevent automobile collectors from pursuing their hobby.
 Under the new law, junked, wrecked, or inoperable vehicles, including parts cars, stored on private property would only be required to be maintained out of ordinary public view.
 It would apply to owners or occupants of land in a city, county, or unincorporated area.

 States and localities in both Canada and the US often enforce strict property or zoning laws that include restrictions on visible inoperable automobile bodies and parts.
 Removal of these vehicles from private property is enforced through local nuisance laws with minimal or no notice to the owner.
 Jurisdictions enact these laws based on the notion that inoperable vehicles are eyesores that adversely affect property values.
 Many such laws are drafted broadly, allowing for the confiscation of vehicles being repaired or restored.

 “We believe that clear legal distinctions must be drawn between an owner using private property as a dumping ground and a vehicle enthusiast working to maintain, restore or construct a vehicle,” said SEMA VP Government Affairs Steve McDonald.
 “This new Kentucky law as written by SEMA provides safeguards for hobbyists to work on collector vehicles on private property and establishes reasonable provisions that vehicles be located out of public view.”